jubins/Netflix-Shows/README.md

    ```

 ## Setup
 Follow below steps to setup your environment locally.
-You can use also clone [`dev`](https://github.com/jubins/Netflix-Shows/tree/dev) branch or clone it for reference as other branches have production related changes and dev branch should work if you have docker running.
+You can use also clone [`dev`](https://github.com/jubins/Netflix-Shows/tree/dev) branch or use it for reference as other branches have production related changes and dev branch should work if you have docker running.

 #### [Dependencies](https://github.com/jubins/Netflix-Shows/blob/master/requirements.txt)
 - Python 3